maticnetwork/matic-cli/README.md

 - `../../bin/express-cli --stress [fund]`
     - Runs the stress tests on remote nodes.
 The string `fund` is needed when stress tests are ran for the first time, to fund the accounts

 - `../../bin/express-cli --setup-datadog`
     - Sets up datadog on the nodes and gets them ready to send metrics to Datadog Dashboard. `DD_API_KEY` env var is required for this.

+- `../../bin/express-cli --eip-1559-test [index]`
+    - Executes a test to send EIP 1559 tx.
+In case of a non-dockerized devnet, if an integer [index] is specified, it will use that VM to send the tx.
+Otherwise, it will target the first VM.

 ## `matic-cli`